Grievance Mechanism

 Consultation and Reporting Hotline for Employees

 Epson has established various contact points, including the Epson Helpline, Harassment Consultation Desk, Long Working Hours Consultation Desk, Employee Consultation Desk, Diversity Consultation Desk, and Consultation Desk for Foreign Nationals, to handle consultation and reporting from employees (including contract workers, part-timers, part-time workers, temporary workers, etc.) on human rights.
-These consultation services are available to employees (including contract workers, part-timer employees, part-time freelancers, temporary workers, etc.) for consultation and reporting on human rights issues.
-The Epson Helpline and the Diversity Consultation Desk accept consultations and reports related to human rights that are not under the jurisdiction of these specialized consultation desks.
-Each of these contact points confirms the facts of the case, taking into consideration the wishes of the person consulting or reporting the matter, and works to provide remedies and prevent recurrence.
-In cooperation with these contact points, we are working to exchange information and understand the overall status of human rights-related consultation and reporting.
+These consultation services are available to employees (including contract workers, part-time employees, part-time freelancers, temporary workers, etc.) for consultation and reporting on human rights issues.
+Each of these contact points confirms the facts of the case, taking into consideration the wishes of the person consulting or reporting the matter as well as confidentiality of their identity and privacy, and works to provide remedies and prevent recurrence.
+Among these contact points, we are working to exchange information and understand the overall status of human rights-related consultation and reporting.

 Consultation and Reporting Contact for All Stakeholders